sahar-as/RoomRxJavaSampleProject/README.md

-This is a simple application implementd with Room.
+This is a simple application implementd with Room and RxJava.

 It has not finished yet.